MU-IT-Services/o365-mailHeadersParser/README.md

 A simple tool for parsing the Office365 mail headers related to sender validation, bulk mail, and malware.

-You can use the tool directly form GitHub at TO DO.
+You can use this tool directly form GitHub at [https://mu-it-services.github.io/o365-mailHeadersParser/](https://mu-it-services.github.io/o365-mailHeadersParser/).